lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ![experiments table](/1_Files_&_Data/SQL-concept-graphics/experiments.png)

-TIP: Examine both the table schema and table when you are writing SQL queries.
+TIP: Examine both the table schema and table data when you are writing SQL queries.
 Tables in this example dataset are very small, so you can use `SELECT *...` to see all data.

 - When you are working with tables that contain a large amount of data, you may want to add a limit clause, such as `LIMIT 10` to return only a subset of the data from table.
 - In this example, that would be 10 sample data rows.